-We know that a fairer system is possible.
-Earlier this year, the Government made changes to the law so that anyone worried that they may have coronavirus could access SSP immediately.
-They recognised that making people wait risked forcing people to work when they were unwell.
+We know a fairer system is possible.
+During coronavirus, the government changed the law so anyone worried they had coronavirus could access SSP immediately.

-More people than ever are experiencing poor mental health as a direct result of the coronavirus pandemic.
-That’s why we’re calling on the Government to extend its changes so that we can all take time off when unwell, whatever our illness or condition.
+We’re calling on the government to reform sick pay so we can all take time off when we're unwell, whatever our illness or condition.

 - We get sick pay from the first day we’re off ill